-This guide describes this particular method and explains how lateral movement is now more widespread as attackers employ automated tools and bots.
+This guide describes this particular network attack method and explains how lateral movement is now more widespread as attackers employ automated tools and bots.
 It also shows how small and medium-sized businesses are at risk due to the automation of lateral movement techniques.

 Lateral movement is an approach used by attackers to systematically transverse a network to access or damage valuable assets or data.

 The attacker uses tools and methodologies to obtain access and privileges, which let them move laterally between applications and devices in a network to isolate targets, map the system and ultimately gets to the high-value targets.

 How it works

 Lateral movement tends to take place following the initial compromise of an endpoint or server.
 This attack methodology requires the additional compromise of user account credentials.
 Using these account credentials, the attacker attempts to gain unauthorized access to other nodes.